Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 - Its `issuer` no longer recognizes the `payment`.
 - The `purse` contains all of the `payment`'s digital assets.

-When the `deposit` call throws an error (i.e. something went wrong), ERTP guarantees:
+When the `deposit` call throws an error (i.e. something went wrong), ERTP guarantees the `purse` and the alleged `payment` were unaffected by that call.

-- The alleged `payment` is in the same state as before the call.
-- The `purse` is in the same state as before the call.

 In addition, you can create a *deposit facet* for any `purse`.
 This is an object associated with a specific purse that can be sent to another party instead of a reference to the `purse`.
 The security advantage is that the other party can only make deposits to the associated `purse` via the deposit facet.
-They cannot make a withdrawal from a `purse` via its deposit facet.
+They cannot make a withdrawal from or ask about the balance of a `purse` via its deposit facet.

 ## Promises

 Several ERTP methods are *asynchronous* and instead of immediately returning their expected value, return a *promise* for that value.

-JavaScript implements `Promise` objects, and recently added the two commands `async` and `await` to simplify working with them.
+JavaScript implements `Promise` objects, and recently added the two keywords `async` and `await` to simplify working with them.
 For general, and extensive, information about JavaScript's implementation, see either:
 - [javascript.info](https://javascript.info/async)
 - [Mozilla's Developer Docs](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous)